sjt-github/Hemberg-scRNA-seq-Course/docs/18-clustering.md

 ## Patient dataset

-Traditionally, clonal heterogeneity has been assessed by genotyping sub-clones.
-Genotyping through Sanger sequencing of two key loci has been carried out for this patient and it has revealed the presence of 3 different sub-clones (WT, WT/Tet2 and Jak2/Tet2).
+Traditionally, clonal heterogeneity is assessed by genotyping sub-clones.
+Genotyping through Sanger sequencing of two key loci (missense mutations of the Jak2 and Tet2 genes) has been carried out for this patient and has revealed the presence of 3 different sub-clones (WT/WT, WT/Tet2 and Jak2/Tet2).
 Our goal is to identify clusters corresponding to the three genotypes from the scRNA-seq data.
+Although genotyping allows us to identify the different sub-clones, it does not provide any information about their transcriptome.
+By characterizing the transcriptomes we could obtain new insights, e.g. identify marker genes that would allow us to sort the cells using FACS or to understand which pathways are affected by the different mutants.

 ```r